Code Generator Configuration

 exclude

-• Description: Table names to be excluded.
-Regular expressions are allowed when enableSqlFilter is false.
+- Description: The table names you want to exclude.
+Regular expressions are allowed when

 notLikeTable Since 3.3.0